vernisaz/simcom/doc/PIs.md

 > sudo ./rb install

-or simple specify path to *rb*, if you do not want an installation.
+or simply specify the path to *rb*, if you do not want an installation.

 You can also add the path to **rb** in the *PATH* environment variable.